-Whereas Mike Shelah consulting, has been incredibly rewarding.
-The idea that somebody pays me money for my thoughts and my ideas, and then was done, they shake their hand my hand and say, thank you.
-So that’s really gratifying.
+Whereas Mike Shelah Consulting, has been incredibly rewarding.
+The idea that somebody pays me money for my thoughts and my ideas, and then we're done.
+They shake their hand my hand and say, thank you.
+That's really gratifying.

 Umar Hameed 6:26

 Nice, like, tell me about a deal that you saved from the jaws of death.

 I don't know if it's quite the jaws of death.
 But I went into an auto dealership about four years ago that wanted an internet connection, right?
 And they told me who the players were.
 And I knew that my price was less than the players.
 I came back a week later with the proposal.
 And the decision maker looks over the proposal goes, that's great, Mike, that doesn't solve my problem.
 What do you mean, that doesn't solve your problem?
 I said, I'm less than calm competitors, right?
 He goes, yes.
 Because I don't have a budget.
 So what do you mean, you don't have a budget, I don't have any budget, what I came to learn was they had made a significant investment in some software that was requiring a seriously fast internet connection and right to work properly.
 They didn't know that till after they bought the software and could not return it.
 They now were faced with the problem of getting the connection, without spending any money any more than they were currently spending.

 Umar Hameed 7:28

 I went back to the drawing board I evaluated all of their telecom spending for their entire company, was able to put the connection in and actually reduce their monthly expenses by $700 a month.

 So you pull the lens back and saw the bigger scope of business you could get and they were motivated to do so.